RitamRoa/tel-eng/README.md

 1. Host these files on a web server
 2. Access the application through your mobile browser
 3. Use it just like on desktop
+4. You can also download the PWA and use it as a complete app.!!!

 ## Browser Support

 The application works best in Chrome, as it has the best support for the Web Speech API.
-Other browsers may have limited functionality
+Other browsers may have limited functionality. thank you for reading....